CapSap/paddy-pronto-magento/README.md

 `npm run once` - this will run the selling script once

+`npm run skip` - this will run the selling script once and skip the first order (due to credit limit)

 `npm run scheduler` - this will run the selling script once every 30 mins

 `node build/scripts/scheduler/scheduler.js XX` - this will run the selling script every XX number of minutes